fortrabbit/help/docs/billing.md

 If you think something is wrong with your invoice, please contact us.
 We may be able to give you a discount on your next invoice to show good will on our part.

-Some clients complain that they haven't made any use of the services at all and therefor are requesting a refund.
+Some clients say that they haven't made any use of the services at all and therefor are requesting a refund.
 Please note that each booked App is utilizing hardware resources whether there have been visitors or not.

 ### Account cancellation